Low-energy $e^+\,e^-\to\gamma\,\gamma$ at NNLO in QED: Results

 \subsection{Differential cross sections for a Belle-like scenario}

 The process is $e^-(7\,\GeV)\, e^+(4\,\GeV)\to \gamma\,\gamma$ with at least two photons satisfying

 Even though we use a symmetric angular cut, the parameters of the photons are understood to be in the LAB frame.
 Hence, photons tend to be emitted forward, i.e.~$\theta_\gamma > 90^\circ$.
 The centre-of-mass energy is $\sqrt{s}=10.583\,\GeV$.
 No beam spread is applied in this case, as the beam energies are asymmetrical by construction.
+The results obtained for the Belle-like scenario required a running time of 0.7 CPU-years.

 The differential distribution with respect to $\theta_{\rm av}$ is presented for this scenario as well, and is shown in Figure~\ref{fig:belle-thav}.
 NNLO corrections amount to a few permille, with enhancements below $\sim 85^\circ$ and above $\sim 160^\circ$, where the LO contribution is zero and the NNLO calculation effectively provides an NLO result.
 The size of non-photonic corrections is larger than in the KLOE-like scenario, due to the higher centre-of-mass energy.
 The biggest contribution among non-photonic corrections is due to $\sigma^{(2,\text{VP}e)}$, i.e.~diagrams with an electronic vacuum polarisation insertion, whose size grows at higher energies.
 This term is of the order of 0.1\%, so should be included according to the accuracy goal.
 Instead, $\sigma^{(2,\text{LbL}e)}$ and $\sigma^{(2,\text{rLbL}e)}$, as well as contributions with heavier particles in the loop, require large enhancing factors in order to become visible on the plot.